1

 Codeine

-Codeine is a naturally occurring, semi-synthetic opioid analgesic, antidiarrheal with strong cough suppressant action.
+Codeine is a naturally occurring, semi-synthetic opioid analgesic and antidiarrheal with strong cough suppressant action.
 By binding to the opioid receptors at many sites within the central nervous system, codeine mimics the actions of endogenous opioids.
-Through codeine's action on the cough center in the medulla, the activity of antitussive is mediated.
+Through codeine's action on the cough center in the medulla, the activity of the antitussive is mediated.
 It is administered orally.
-Over-dose may result in convulsions, tachycardia, respiratory depression, and postural hypotension.
+Overdose may result in convulsions, tachycardia, respiratory depression, and postural hypotension.

 Pholcodine

-Structurally it is related to codeine but it is slightly more potent, longer acting as well, and better tolerated than Codeine.
-It is more suitable for longer-term usage, and it may cause lesser constipation and drowsiness as compared to the Codeine.
+Structurally, it is related to codeine, but it is slightly more potent, longer acting as well, and better tolerated than Codeine.
+It is more suitable for longer-term usage, and it may cause less constipation and drowsiness as compared to Codeine.

 Dextromethorphan